fergusleen/m4ewenterm/readme.md

 - ciaamigabbs.dynu.net:6400
 - godwars.net:2250
 - horizons.jpl.nasa.gov:6775 (use command `tty 24,80` to set screen)
+- sdf.org

 ### todo/ideas:
-- Fix exit code. not nice right now.
-- Telnet negotation non-existent.
+- Telnet negotation could be expanded.
+A  SHOW OPTIONS function, which lists telnet functions as they arrive is in the code but has been commented out as it can cause some display issues.
 - Allow the |TERM RSX to accept a domain/IP.
-Then build a BASIC menu of known working servers. or do this in assembly.
+Then build a BASIC menu of known working servers.
+Some work in the code to display a default URL.
+Not stable yet.
     - Or pull a webpage with up to date servers?
 - Add a few more ANSI Control codes.
-Be nice to find a test server of some kind.
+Could do animation?
 - Maybe do something to show colour?
-I think Honeyview used mode 1 for more colours and halved the character width.
+I think it's possible to use mode 1 for more colours and half the character width.

-**Fergus Leen November 2023**
+**F Leen November 2023**